robisim74/angular-l10n/README.md

 "\"What's happened to me?\" he thought."
 ```

-### Advanced use with AsyncRoute
+### Advanced use with Router
-If you use an `AsyncRoute` in an extended application, you can create an instance of `LocalizationService` for every asynchronously loaded component.
+If you use a `Router` in an extended application, you can create an instance of `LocalizationService` for every asynchronously loaded component.
 Each instance is different, and can be directly or asynchronously loaded, as in this example:
 ```TypeScript
 export class I18nComponent {